Want to just know more about IP, without too much information?

 If you have a great idea for a product, or if you just cannot make it work the way that you want, working with a patent attorney can be surprisingly helpful, because their job inherently requires narrowing down ideas to the definite and novel and useful versions, and because they are generally all engineers and scientists.

-BeckerPatent.com is the personal blog and website of Daniel Becker, a patent attorney registered with the United States Patent and Trademark office, and an attorney licensed to practice law in North Carolina.
+BeckerPatent.com is the website of Daniel Becker, a patent attorney registered with the United States Patent and Trademark office, and an attorney licensed to practice law in North Carolina.
 This website is not associated with any law firm.
 Visiting this website does not constitute legal advice.
 No Attorney-client relationship can be formed without signing a formal written agreement by both the prospective client and the attorney.
 Anyone seeking to file for a patent should directly consult a patent attorney, and anyone seeking to be represented for filing a patent application must seek out a patent attorney.